heshandevaka/XRIGHT/README.md

 ### Pythia-1b Experiments

-For training the optimal SFT and DPO models needed for wither as reference policies or needed for optimal SFT and DPO objective vaue calculation, run
+For training the optimal SFT and DPO models needed either as reference policies or for optimal SFT and DPO objective value calculation, run
 ```bash
 ./run_sft_dpo_optim_pythia1b.sh
 ```